kim-do-hyeon/volatility-gui/README.md

 * 2020-03-17 Add all plugin, Database linkage plugin update
 * 2020-03-18 Update plugin, Stabilized database linkage
 * 2020-03-19 Update timestamp
+* 2020-03-21 Visualize the values ​​in the database by linking the database and flask

 # Example Memory
 * <a href = 'https://drive.google.com/open?id=1RjjnR6MEXgJrbvmCRXDxYfKYxXx5W9IC'>Windows XP SP2 (512MB)</a>

-# Later Update..
-* Visualize the values ​​in the database by linking the database and flask